dijkstracula/solvent/paper/report.md

 assert(avg(one_three) == 2)
 ```
 _Figure 3: A vector of elements whose length is indexed by the type system, and
-an implementation of `avg` that rejects an empty `Vec` with a difficult to
+an implementation of `avg` that rejects ill-typed arguments, but with a
-understand error._
+difficult to understand error._

 While some may consider contorting an existing type system in this way to be a
 hack, the benefits are clear: as we have not introduced any new mechanism into